 On November 21, 2018, Solid, as borrower, executed a revolving facility agreement with CABV for a principal amount of up to US\$75 million under a revolving framework (as amended from time to time, herein referred to as the "Solid Expansion Facility Agreement").
 The borrowings under the Solid Expansion Facility Agreement consisted of a tenor of six (6) years and carried a fixed interest rate depending on our consolidated debt to EBITDA leverage ranging from 8.2% to 10.2% per annum.
-The Solid Expansion Facility Agreement was mended in February 2019, to increase the available principal amount to US\$100 million.
-In November 2019, the Solid Expansion Facility Agreement was further amended in December 2019 the Solid Expansion Facility Agreement was further amended in December 2019 to (i) convert any unpaid interest as of January 3, 2020 (or such other date on which the Offer Price for the Offer Shares in the Rights Offer is determined) (such date, the "SEFA Reference Date") on account of any borrowings made under this Solid Expansion Facility Agreement from U.S. dollar-denominated indebtedness to Philippine peso-denominated indebtedness, and (iii) for the fixed interest) that have been accrued in connection with a draw down by Solid under the facility within an 80-calendar day period following the SEFA Reference Date from U.S. dollar-denominated indebtedness to Philippine peso-denominated indebtedness, and (iii) for the fixed interest to be paid under the Solid Expansion Facility Agreement to range from 8.2% to 10.2% per annum for U.S. dollar-denominated indebtedness and from 10.3% to 12.3% for Philippine peso-denominated indebtedness, and (iii) for the fixed interest to be paid under the Solid Expansion Facility Agreement to range from 8.2% to 10.2% per annum for U.S. dollar-denominated indebtedness and from 10.3% to 12.3% for Philippine peso-denominated indebtedness (depending on our consolidated debt to EBITDA leverage).
-On March 5, 2020, Solid fully paid and settled the outstanding balances under the Solid Expans
+The Solid Expansion Facility Agreement was further amended to Increase the amount available under the facility to US\$160 million.
+In November 2019, the Solid Expansion Facility Agreement was further amended in December 2019 to (i) convert any unpaid interest as of January 3, 2020 (or such other date on which the Offer Price for the Offer Shares in the Rights Offer is determined) (such date, the "SEFA Reference Date") on account of any borrowings made under this Solid Expansion Facility Agreement from U.S. dollar-denominated indebtedness to Philippine peso-denominated indebtedness, (a) convert any outstanding balances owed by Solid under this facility agreement interest) that have been accrued in connection with a draw down by Solid under the facility within an 80-calendar day period following the SEFA Reference Date from U.S. dollar-denominated indebtedness to Philippine peso-denominated indebtedness, and (iii) for the fixed interest) that have been accrued in connection with a draw down by Solid under the facility within an 80-calendar day period following the SEFA Reference Date from U.S. dollar-denominated indebtedness to Philippine peso-denominated indebtedness, and (iii) for the fixed interest to be paid under the Solid Expansion Facility Agreement to range from 8.2% to 10.2% per annum for U.S. dollar-denominated indebtedness and from 10.3% to 12.3% for Philippine peso-denominated indebtedness, (a) the solid Expansion Facility Agreement to range from 8.2% to 10.2% per annum for U.S. dollar-denominated indebtedness and from 10.3%

-September 30, 2023 September 30, 2022

-Loan drawdown CIH 1 P 4,698,148

-Interest expense CIH 1 • !
-78,396

-Royalties CIH 1 Р 482,501 575,491

-Corporate services and administrative expenses CEMEX S.A.B. de C.V 1 Р 169,645 191,777

-Gross written premiums Torino Re Ltd 1 • 86,349 89,944

-Freight services Sunbulk Shipping Limited 1 Р 39,855

-Interest income CIH 2 !
-29.591 22,143

-Sale of materials ' ., 22,140

-Cemex España Operaciones, S.L.U.
-1 Corporate services and administrative income • 20,917

-IQAC 1 ALQC 1 P P 1,685 1,631 3,316 1,624 1,500 3,124
+September 30, 2023 September 30, 2022 Loan drawdown CIH 1 Р 4,698,148 Interest expense CIH 1 78,396 Royalties CIH 1 Р 482,501 575,491 Corporate services and administrative expenses CEMEX S.A.B. de C.V 1 Р 169,645 191,777 Gross written premiums Torino Re Ltd 1 86,349 89,944 Freight services Sunbulk Shipping Limited 1 Р 39,855 Interest income CIH 2 Р 29,591 22,143 Sale of materials Cemex España Operaciones, S.L.U.1 • 20,917 Corporate services and administrative income IQAC 1 ALQC 1 P P 1,685 1,631 3,316 1,624 1,500 3,124